 A: The court is in the city of Ventura, located at 800 South Victoria Avenue.
 Coming from the South, take the 101 to Ventura, exit on Victoria Avenue turn to the right at the bottom of the ramp.
 The court is approximately one mile up on Victoria Avenue.
 Enter the Hall of Justice building; the Jury Assembly Room is on the first floor of the Hall of Justice, Room 113.

 Q: I live in the Simi area.
 Why can't I serve there?

 A: Everyone must report to the Ventura courthouse.
 Jury trials are not heard at the Simi courthouse at this time.

 Q: I just realized I did not return the paperwork within 5 days.
 Am I going to be fined?

-A: No. If you are asking to be postponed or excused, return the paperwork as soon as possible.
+A: No. If you are asking to be excused, return the paperwork as soon as possible.
 If you are going to serve within the next week, bring your paperwork in on the day you report.
 You may also postpone or confirm your appearance by calling (805) 289-8661 or online on the Jury Service page.
 Click the “RESPOND ONLINE” button.

 Q: A Summons was sent to my old address.
 I don't live there anymore.
 What should I do?

 A: You may write your new address on the summons and mail it to Jury Services.
 Or contact Jury Services by calling (805) 289-8661 or make the change online.
 Click the “RESPOND ONLINE” button on the Jury Service page.

 Q: What happens if I can't report on the day my group number is called because I have a doctor appointment.

 A: You may come in on another day that week.
 If you need to postpone, you may complete this procedure by calling (805) 289-8661 or click the “RESPOND ONLINE” button on the Jury Service page.